More case studies with Cofrastra®

-The fundamental design element is a solid external skin of bricks that gives the 76 m high, 15 storey archive tower a sculptural appearance.
-Technical façade elements such as gutters, façade safety rails etc. are made in such a way that visually they retreat to the background.
+The fundamental design element is a solid external skin of bricks that gives the 76 m high, 15-storey archive tower a sculptural appearance.
+Technical facade elements such as gutters and facade safety rails were made in such a way that they visually retreat to the background.
 The historic structure and function of the listed building remains legible.

 The colouring and texture of the new brickwork takes up the surface of the original bricks, which through their patina are a witness to Duisburg’s industrial history.
 The new and old building parts are subtly differentiated.

-The structure of the new storage tower consists in outer reinforced concrete walls that transfer the horizontal loads and function as the building envelope, and an inner steel construction that transfers the loads of the archive material.
-Open steel sections, protected with intumenscent paint, were used as columns and beams, the flooring system consists in composite flooring deck and on-site concrete.
+The structure of the new storage tower consists of outer reinforced concrete walls that transfer the horizontal loads and function as the building envelope and an inner steel construction that transfers the loads of the archive material.
+Open steel sections, protected with intumenscent paint, were used as columns and beams.
+The flooring system consists of composite flooring deck and on-site concrete.

 Composite flooring system

 ArcelorMittal Construction Germany supplied the steel deck for the archive tower's composite flooring system.
-In total, around 12.000m2 of Cofrastra 56 were used to optimize the structural system of the 76 m high tower.
+In total, around 12 000 m2 of Cofrastra® 56 were used to optimise the structural system of the 76 m high tower.

 - All rooms have to be at least half-filled with archive material to achieve the planned humidity-regulating effect.

 - Thermal insulation had to be mounted internally to preserve the external appearance of the listed granary building.